MCamner/mcamner-journal/docs/knowledge/journal-voice.md

 **On music:**
 > "What Kill 'Em All understood before most of its contemporaries was that energy is a structural choice, not a decoration.
 The songs are fast because the ideas require speed.
 The aggression is not performed — it is load-bearing."

-> "Back in Black understood that discipline is the point.
-This is not a band showing off — it is a band stripping away everything that isn't the riff."
+> "What makes Back in Black work is discipline.
+This is not a band showing off — it is a band stripping away everything that isn't the riff.
+Nothing is wasted.
+Nothing is decorative."

 **On film:**
 > "Le Samouraï is a film about economy.
 Every scene contains exactly what it needs and nothing else."